Democratic Party (United States): Factions

 Bar plot of the percentage of the population with a BA or higher in the electoral jurisdictions won by Kamala Harris in the 2024 United States presidential election.

 Upon foundation, the Democratic Party supported agrarianism and the Jacksonian democracy movement of President Andrew Jackson, representing farmers and rural interests and traditional Jeffersonian democrats.
-Since the 1890s, especially in northern states, the party began to favor more liberal positions (the term "liberal" in this sense describes modern liberalism, rather than classical liberalism or economic liberalism).
+Since the 1890s, especially in Northern states, the party began to favor more liberal positions (the term "liberal" in this sense describes modern liberalism, rather than classical liberalism or economic liberalism).
 Historically, the party has represented farmers, laborers, and religious and ethnic minorities as it has opposed unregulated business and finance and favored progressive income taxes.

 In the 1930s, the party began advocating social programs targeted at the poor.
 Before the New Deal, the party had a fiscally conservative, pro-business wing, typified by Grover Cleveland and Al Smith.
 The party was dominant in the Southern United States until President Lyndon B. Johnson signed the Civil Rights Act of 1964.
 In foreign policy, internationalism (including interventionism) was a dominant theme from 1913 to the mid-1960s.
 The major influences for liberalism were labor unions (which peaked in the 1936–1952 era) and African Americans.
 Environmentalism has been a major component since the 1970s.

 Even after the New Deal, until the 2010s, the party still had a fiscally conservative faction, such as John Nance Garner and Howard W. Smith.
 The party's Southern conservative wing began shrinking after President Lyndon B. Johnson supported the Civil Rights Act of 1964, and largely died out in the 2010s, as the Republican Party built up its Southern base.
 The party still receives support from African Americans and urban areas in the Southern United States.

-The 21st century Democratic Party is predominantly a coalition of centrists, liberals, and progressives, with significant overlap between the three groups.
+The 21st-century Democratic Party is predominantly a coalition of centrists, liberals, and progressives, with significant overlap between the three groups.
 In 2019, the Pew Research Center found that among Democratic and Democratic-leaning registered voters, 47% identify as liberal or very liberal, 38% identify as moderate, and 14% identify as conservative or very conservative.
 Political scientists characterize the Democratic Party as less ideologically cohesive than the Republican Party due to the broader diversity of coalitions that compose the Democratic Party.

 The party has lost significant ground with voters without college degrees in the 21st century, in line with trends across the developed world.
-The realignment unfolded gradually, first with White voters in the South and Midwest, and later with voters as a whole without college degrees, except for African Americans.
+The realignment unfolded gradually, first with white voters in the South and Midwest, and later with voters as a whole without college degrees, except for African Americans.

-Democrats have consistently won voters with graduate degrees since the 1990s, including a majority of White voters with graduate degrees.
-Since the 2010s, the party's main demographic gains have been among White voters with college degrees, which were previously a Republican-leaning group until 2016.
+Democrats have consistently won voters with graduate degrees since the 1990s, including a majority of white voters with graduate degrees.
+Since the 2010s, the party's main demographic gains have been among white voters with college degrees, which until 2016 had been a Republican-leaning group.
 The party still receives extremely strong support from African Americans, but has lost ground among other racial minorities, including Hispanics, Native Americans, and Asian Americans.